treemcgee42/ekki_vulkan/README.md

 # ekki

+**UPDATE**

+The goal of this project has merged with another of mine, also called `ekki`.
+See there for future updates.

 **an educational animation library**

 This project was inspired by my particular use of the `manim` library.
 Making videos primarily on abstract, pure math, I found that I didn't utilize many of the features in `manim`, such as graphing.
 I mostly used the ability to present text and draw shapes.
 While `manim` is incredible, there were a few drawbacks I'd found in my use of it: